 An important part of any network administrator's job is to monitor the network for performance, traffic usage, faults and availability, and to respond quickly to issues.
-A network-monitoring tool is a software-based or a software-hardware combination that watches the network from end to end, collecting data on hundreds of performance metrics, among them bandwidth, latency, responsiveness and CPU use of hosts.
-A comprehensive network monitoring foundation tracks the network's behavior and issues alerts when it exceeds a performance threshold -- whether that means dipping below an acceptable level or when network traffic spikes.
+A network monitoring tool is either software-based or a software-hardware combination that watches the network from end to end, collecting data on hundreds of performance metrics, including bandwidth, latency, responsiveness and CPU use of hosts.
+The tool tracks a network's behavior and issues alerts when it exceeds some performance thresholds -- whether that means dipping below an acceptable level or when network traffic spikes.

 How network monitoring works

 At its core, a network monitoring product detects, monitors and analyzes a network.
 It also examines applications and devices in real time, enabling an admin to respond to warnings and alerts.
 It will diagnose most issues and determine root causes.

 Many network monitoring products work well for the typical small or midsize network, whether wired or wireless.
 But more complex networks -- enterprise networks and distributed environments -- need a comprehensive platform that offers visibility into physical and virtual servers, WAN links, a software-defined network infrastructure, cloud-based services, network-based applications and the increasing number of mobile devices that connect to the network.

 In addition to keeping tabs on the overall health of a network, careful network monitoring can facilitate proactive strategies, such as justifying the cost of hardware or infrastructure upgrades required to eliminate chronic network bottlenecks.
 This capability can also save money over the long term by enabling an enterprise to avoid repetitive troubleshooting issues.